Welcome to the South Dublin County Council Disability Liaison/Access pages.

 We are strongly committed to universal access.
 In recognition of this ongoing commitment we were awarded the status of 02 Ability Company by Kanchi in 2010.
-More recently, our main county town Tallaght received a Special Mention for the accessibility of our Public Facilities and Services in the EU Access City Awards 2013.
+Our main county town Tallaght received a Special Mention for the accessibility of our Public Facilities and Services in the EU Access City Awards in 2013.

 Vice-President of the European Commission Viviane Reding, EU Justice Commissioner (in green jacket) and Vice-President of the European Disability Forum Erzsebet Foldesi with Deputy Mayor Cllr Guss O’Connell and representatives from Pamplona, Gdynia and Bilbao (also recipients of Special Mentions)

 At the Council, we are aware that even when we have done everything possible to make our services accessible, that this alone will not ensure that every disabled person can access our services.
 We therefore have a:

 - Disability Liaison/Access and Equality Officer, whom disabled individuals can contact if they need specific access supports, or to whom they can address problems they encounter when accessing services

 - Comprehensive Customer Service Action Plan, Charter and complaints system.